africanbushman/The-Arts/README.md

 (undisclosed figure) to their favorite artist; the aim of this would be to provide an alternative cash source to struggling artists.

-The site will also include a blog section in which writers would be able to post their thoughts in any way(it could be a pictogram)

 The art FORM wouldn't be defined therefore musicians/graphic designers/actors would have a page that would be, in a sense, their portfolio; exhibiting their strongest work and qualifications (amongst other things)